Synerty/peek-mobile-theme/docs/plugin_screens/inbox/inbox.rst

             /* Contains the activity table looks classes unique to the Inbox */ ...

-                .table{
-                /* Contains the table looks attributes unique to the .activity class */ ...

-                    .tr{
-                    /* Contains the table row looks attributes unique to the .table class */ ...

-                    }
-                    .td{
-                    /* Contains the table row cell looks attributes unique to the .table class */ ...

-                    }
-                }
                 .icon{
                 /* Contains the icon looks attributes unique to the .activity class */ ...

                 }
-                .row{
+                .info{
-                /* Contains the row looks attributes unique to the .activity class */ ...
+                /* Contains the info looks attributes unique to the .activity class */ ...

                 }